-Figures and illustrate the feed composition (disturbance profile) for Column 1 and Column 2 respectively throughout the 10 cycles.
+Figures 7 and 8 illustrate the feed composition (disturbance profile) for Column 1 and Column 2 respectively throughout the 10 cycles.
 It should be underlined that the feed composition, including weak impurities, product and strong impurities, results from the upstream process and cannot be controlled by the user.
 The three components are found in the same mixture and thus are fed through a single stream.
 However, for the sake of clarity in the visualisation, their concentrations are represented in separate graphs.
+Based on the phase of the process, the concentrations of the mixture components are either zero, where no feed is introduced, or equal to a base case value (B2-phases).